Montana/snyk-palantir-cassandra/README.md

 ## Usage

-So we hade to define in the `.travis.yml` file the language as `node`, via we have to grab `Snyk` and to do that we need to use `npm`.
+So we hade to define in the `.travis.yml` file the language as `node`, ultimately at first I had it set as `python`, but figured a crafty work around would be using `pipenv` and if need be, `pipenv graph` via we have to grab `Snyk` and to do that we need to use `npm`.
 We then grab `pipenv`, there is the `.travis.yml` I've created for this project:

 ```yaml
 install: